Rigdzin Düpa Sādhana

 drubdé gyé kyi ngowor sal

-They have the nature of the deities of the eight sādhana sections.
+In essence they are the deities of the eight sādhana classes.

 བར་མཚམས་རྒྱ་བོད་རིག་འཛིན་དང་༔